Adopting Models for School IPM

 Four Washington School Districts Become IPM STAR Certified

 Four school districts—Kelso, Mukilteo, Lake Washington and Federal Way Public Schools—earned IPM Star certification for sustainable pest management practices.
-More info.
+Learn more about this multi-district implementation.

 Marysville SD Earns IPM STAR Certification